 How does the paywall affect my access to C&EN?

-Visitors who are not ACS members now have free access to a limited number of articles (five) on cen.acs.org each month.
+Visitors who are not ACS members now have free access to a limited number of articles (three) on cen.acs.org each month.
 Your free, limited access resets at the beginning of each calendar month.
 Want more?
-You can double your monthly limit by creating a free account.
+You can increase your monthly limit by creating a free account.
 Or become an ACS member to unlock unlimited access to cen.acs.org, a subscription to our award-winning print magazine, and much more.

 What if I'm a member?
 Does the paywall apply to me?